[Warning: Vastly overlong book review. Casual reader beware.]

 However, that low scores throughout South-East Asia are entirely genetic in origin is unclear.
 Thus, Vietnamese resident in the West have sometimes, but not always, scored considerably higher, and Jason Malloy suggests that Lynn exaggerates the overrepresentation of ethnic Chinese among Vietnamese immigrants to the West so as attribute such results to East Asians rather than South-East Asians (Malloy 2014).

-Moreover, in relation to ‘Cold Winters Theory’ (discussed below), it is notable that climate varies greatly across China, reflecting the geographic size of the country, with Southern China having a subtropical climate with mild winters.
-Are East Asians, then, to be regarded as only relatively recent arrivals in what is now Southern China?
+Moreover, in relation to Lynn’s ‘Cold Winters Theory’ (discussed below), whereby it is claimed that populations were exposed to colder temperatures during their evolution evolved higher levels of intelligence in order to cope with the adaptive challenges that surviving cold temperatures posed, it is notable that climate varies greatly across China, reflecting the geographic size of the country, with Southern China having a subtropical climate with mild winters.
+However, perhaps East Asians, like the Han Chinese, are to be regarded as only relatively recent arrivals in what is now Southern China.

-Also anomalous for ‘Cold Winters Theory’ is the fact that, although Lynn classifies them as East Asian (p121), the higher average scores of East Asians (as compared to whites), does not even extend to the people after whom the Mongoloid race were named – namely Mongolians.
+More problematic for ‘Cold Winters Theory’ is the fact that, although Lynn classifies them as East Asian (p121), the higher average IQ scores of East Asians (as compared to whites), does not even extend to the people after whom the Mongoloid race was named – namely the Mongols themselves.

 According to Lynn, Mongolians score only around the same as whites, with an average IQ of only 101 (Lynn 2007).